afrendeiro/pipelines/README.md

 TF ChIP-seq pipelines
 =========
-Analysis of TF ChIP-seq data
+Compilation of pipelines and scripts for TF ChIP-seq data analysis
 ---------
 These are pipelines for analysis of ChIP-seq data of transcription factors.
-Perform all tasks from sample quality control to target gene annotation, GO analysis, enrichment correlations, etc, and will be the basis for my ChIP-seq project in Oikopleura.
+Tasks include raw sample quality control, target gene annotation, GO analysis, enrichment correlations, and more.
+They are the basis for my ChIP-seq project in Oikopleura.

-One goal of this pipeline is to be reproducible and therefore runnable on any environment provided dependencies are satisfied.
+One goal of this repository is to increase reproducibility when reruning the same analysis.

-This pipeline should work with TF ChIP-seq samples of multiple organisms, provided that initial specifications are set.
+These pipelines should work with TF ChIP-seq samples of multiple organisms, provided that anotation is provided.

-Hardcoded paths, names, etc... are prohibited, everything should be passed as argument through the pipeline.

 # Installation